Tag Backups

 Automatic backups

-If the backups folder is empty, or you need access to an older backup before the last five days, you may be able to restore backup files using a Time Machine backup — backupception!
-Use your backup software (Time Machine or something else) to navigate to the backups folder and revert the folder to an earlier date.
+If the Backups list is empty, or you need access to an older backup before the last 10 days, you may be able to restore backup files using a Time Machine backup — backupception!
+Double click on the backups folder in Settings to reveal the auto backups folder in Finder.
+Use your backup software (Time Machine or something else) to restore the folder contents to an earlier date.
 This should give you access to backup files that were available before.